s-u/Rserve/src/client/ReadMe.txt

 the results and its attributes.
 It is helpful if you want to understand how R and Rserve stores various expressions.

+* rcmd.cc
+This program "sources" all files specified on the command line into a Rserve session and prints its output.
+It is something like a 'fast' version of R CMD BATCH.
+It's very simple, so look at the code if you want a more sophisticated behavior.

 The entire C++ interface handles only the most basic types such as lists, vectors, doubles, integers and strings.
 Look at the sources to see how to implement other types if necessary (although there